pryv/dev-pryv.io-opener/src-dest/README.md

 - `yarn api` start the API server on port 3000 (default)
 - `yarn mail` start the mail service

-#### For development and debugging purposes
+#### Development

-- `yarn proxy` based on [rec-la](https://github.com/pryv/rec-la) will expose the server running on http://localhost:3000 with an SSL certificate on https://l.rec.la:4443 in this case you might want to use `configs/rec-la.json`
+- `yarn proxy` based on [rec-la](https://github.com/pryv/rec-la) will expose the server running on http://localhost:3000 with an SSL certificate on https://my-computer.rec.la:4443 in this case you might want to use `configs/rec-la.json`
 - `yarn local` is the equivalent of running `yarn pryv` + `yarn proxy` using `configs/rec-la.json` This setup is useful to test Open Pryv.io locally.
 Once started you can test the authentication process on [App-Web-Access](http://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la:4443/reg/service/info) the `pryvServiceInfoUrl` being: [https://my-computer.rec.la:4443/reg/service/info](https://my-computer.rec.la:4443/reg/service/info)